-Many individuals who enroll in a web developer degree already possess a certain skill level in graphic design, as the degree tends to attract creative types.
-Those who pursue a career exclusively in graphic design use software to turn ideas into tangible work that informs or inspires consumer action.
+Many individuals who pursue a web developer degree already possess a certain skill level in graphic design, as the degree tends to attract creative types.
+Those who pursue a career in graphic design use software to turn ideas into tangible work that informs or inspires consumer action.

 - Computer Programmer